Can You Feel Pain During Sedation Dentistry?

-Pain, discomfort and dental phobia are the major reasons why majority of people do not want to visit the dental office for dental treatments.
+Pain, discomfort and dental phobia are the major reasons why majority of people do not want to visit the dental office.
 They feel discomfort when their dentist drills decayed teeth due to feeling of pressure and noises produced by the dental drills.
 Similarly, the sight of sharp instruments and anticipation of needle pricks discourages small children and teenagers from going to the dental health care providers.
 Luckily, during IV sedation dentistry you will not be scared and you will not feel any pain.
-Intravenous sedation is the best relaxation technique for the sedation dentist.
+Intravenous sedation is the best relaxation technique for the sedative dentistry.

 Does Conscious Sedation Help Dentists and Patients?